 At the heart of each testing activity there’s a test report.
 The more detailed and actionable the report is, the faster developers can figure out the root cause of failures and move forward.

 Ensure that you’re using a robust reporting platform as part of your entire testing activities.

-Headless browsers plays a role in your DevOps testing strategy for web apps.
+Headless browsers play a role in your testing strategy for web apps.
 These are developer-friendly tools.
 Using headless browsers helps developers deliver a more stable build to test engineers.
 Plus, headless browsers — like Google Puppeteer — are free.

 This plays a role in scaling test automation, so you can succeed with your DevOps test strategy.